-You are required to submit the first chapter of your dissertation to the Graduate Coordinator by June 1, 2013.
+You are required to submit your research related to a potential dissertation topic the Graduate Coordinator by February 1, 2017.
 If you do not pass your candidacy exam, you may request to do one rewrite of your candidacy examination.
 If you fail the second examination, then you will no longer be permitted to remain in the program.